smartIU2/executorch_android_face_analysis/README.md

 pip install accelerate executorch>=1.1.0
 ```

 ExecuTorch will also install TorchAO, but depending on your version of PyTorch, you might need to up- or downgrade.
-Check the [compatability table](https://github.com/pytorch/ao/issues/2919).
+Check the [compatibility table](https://github.com/pytorch/ao/issues/2919).
 For ExecuTorch 1.1.0 and PyTorch 2.10, you should manually upgrade to 0.16.0.

 ```commandline
 pip install torchao==0.16.0